PITTSFIELD -- William Hart wants his first -- and only -- job as a school superintendent to be with Pittsfield Public Schools.

 Gordon Noseworthy was hired in June as interim superintendent for a year in order to give the School Committee ample time to find a permanent school boss.

-If selected, Hart will inherit some unfinished business from his predecessor, most notably plans to create
+If selected, Hart will inherit some unfinished business from his predecessor, most notably plans to create a new or renovated Taconic High School with a revamped vocation-technical education program.

 Hart said academics must be a strong component of any career path students choose through vocational training.